 1. Start budgeting

 Keep in mind that there’s nothing wrong with occasionally splurging on the things you like.
 Just make sure you’re saving for these purchases in advance.
-If you want to take a particular trip with friends, buy a nice bag or pair of shoes, start putting aside the money for it.
+So if you want to take a particular trip with friends or buy a nice bag or pair of shoes, start putting aside the money for it.

-Luckily, there are many strategies to help you find budgeting success.
+Luckily, there are many strategies to help you find budgeting success and understand how to be frugal.
 Learn more about creating a budget that works here.